swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 Achieving this will require several features working in tandem:

-* In Swift 6 mode, all code will be checked for missing `Sendable` conformances and other concurrency violations, with mistakes generally diagnosed as errors.
+* In Swift 6 mode, all code will be checked completely for missing `Sendable` conformances and other concurrency violations, with mistakes generally diagnosed as errors.
 The `-warn-concurrency` flag will diagnose these violations as warnings in older language versions.

 * When applied to a nominal declaration, the `@preconcurrency` attribute specifies that a declaration was modified to update it for concurrency checking, so the compiler should allow some uses in Swift 5 mode that violate concurrency checking, and generate code that interoperates with pre-concurrency binaries.